Welcome

 and one page spread

 to give you the idea.
-The photos show the special lifestyle and humour
+The photos show the special lifestyle, humour,

 and skills of banger drivers and builders, and Paul Fielding was able

-to pinpoint unique shots that say it all about life in the pits and on
+to choose those unique shots that say it all about life in the pits and on

 the track. pfielding@gmail.com

-July 2010: The book everyone's heard of --- THRILL OF THE CENTURY by the stock car icon (though no saint!)
-Pete Tucker #85.
+The book everyone's heard of --- THRILL OF THE CENTURY by the stock car icon (though no saint) Pete Tucker #85.

 Reading this is like sitting in on the best after-hours pub